AlbertoSanBon/corticalMeasurement/docs/README.md

 	spacing = [1,1,1]

-  This setting will improve dramatically the execution time.
+  This setting will dramatically improve the execution time.
+It will also allow identifying issues about the leg side or the PCA direction in a low resolution and fast execution.

- *
+ * Use the recommended settings of the file.ini configuration file.
+Even if the renderization of the bones in the logfile shows artefacts, the thickness measuring code only computes the thickness for the largest element of the slice.
+This element is frequently the bone section.
+Check the colored rendered version of the bone to identify if the thickness values belong to the desired element.

 # API Reference

 The document linked [here](API-Reference.md) describe the implemented methods, and their parameters.